gautams474/ixana_device/README.md

 # ixana_device

 Instructions:
-In the main.cpp file, inside the main function 3 functions for each mode have been called.
-Please uncomment the one you need to run.
+3 functions have been created for each mode.
+Please start the code review at main.cpp To compile and run use make cmd and run the output.exe(for windows).
+compiler: mingw make 4.4.1 version used for windows32

 points to note: